muratk3n/thirdwave/en/tweets/2020/week10a.md

 ---

 What was that saying?
-FB is for the people you used to know, TWTR is ppl you would like to know.
-No wonder comm is better in TWTR land albeit itself mired in bouts of trolling.
+FB is for the people you used to know, TWTR is ppl you would like to know?
+Hence better convo on TWTR...

 "@RaoulGMI